 Weather.
 Upwind increases air resistance and makes your scooter go slower while consuming more energy.

-Hot weather also impacts negatively the travel distance by speeding up battery discharge.
+Hot weather also negatively impacts the travel distance by speeding up battery discharge.
 This also applies to storage.
 Recommended operating temperature range is usually between 65°F and 85°F.

 Going uphill.
 I think it’s common knowledge and easy to understand that riding uphill has a negative impact on scooter range.
 The steeper the road the shorter the distance you can take.